bzrabrito/Portfolio/README.md

 # Portfolio
-Portfolio of Jupyter Notebook and Tableau Viz
+Portfolio of Jupyter Notebooks and a few Tableau Viz that I have been doing lately in this journey as a data science student